Thunderbird residence repairs

 Are you offering a discount?

 Construction at UBC, including renovations and repairs, is an everyday occurrence that we should all be prepared for—and that the UBC community will ultimately benefit from.
-Students living in the 1000, 2000 and 3000 blocks at Thunderbird are not eligible for discounted fees during the repairs.
-Students living in the 4000 and 5000 blocks will receive specific information, which will depend on whether they need to relocate for the duration of the work or not.
+Students living in 2000, 3000 and 4000 blocks (Monashee, Selkirk and Coast) at Thunderbird are not eligible for discounted fees during the repairs.
+Students living in the 1000 and 3000 blocks (Cassiar and Selkirk) will receive specific information, which will depend on whether they need to relocate for the duration of the work or not.

 How noisy will my room be?